Yahoo Web Search

 19. Dating Site Revenue Hit a Record $5.61 Billion in 2021

-20. Tinder Is the US’s Go-To Platform for Online Daters
+20. Most Popular Dating Apps – Tinder Is Still the Go-To Platform for Online Daters in the US

-Tinder has become synonymous with online dating, though industry competition is certainly fierce.
+Tinder has become synonymous with online dating, though industry competition is certainly fierce, with multiple other dating apps becoming increasingly popular.
 In January 2022, the platform had 32% of the U.S. market, followed by Bumble (22%), Hinge (15%), Plenty of Fish (15%), Grindr (7%), Badoo (6%), OKCupid (4%), Match.com (4%) and Zoosk (2%).1 However, it’s clear that both Hinge and Bumble are eating into Tinder’s market share.
-Back then, Hinge only had 3% of monthly active users (MAUs), whereas Bumble hovered around 13%.
-For both platforms, this is...
+Back then, Hinge only had 3% of monthly active users (MAUs),...

 21. Hinge and Bumble Are Growing Fast